Jabodebek LRT: Phase 1

 Construction of Phase 1 began on 9 September 2015 and was initially predicted to be operational by early 2018, in time for the 2018 Asian Games.
 However, due to funding, restructuring and land acquisition issues, the project has failed to meet the deadline.

 As of August 2021, construction progress had reached 86.57% (93.88% for Cibubur–Cawang, 86.87% for Cawang–Dukuh Atas and 91.58% for Cawang–Bekasi Timur).

-The LRT's public free trial run, similar to the Jakarta MRT, was planned started on 12 July 2023, with commercial operations slated to begin on 17 August 2023.
+The LRT's public free trial run, similar to the Jakarta MRT, was planned to start on 12 July 2023, with commercial operations slated to begin on 17 August 2023.
 The trial lasted until 17 July, before it was halted for a software upgrade.

 Phase 2

 Phase 2 will extend Line 1 southwards, from to Bogor Baranangsiang, and also extending from the other end from Dukuh Atas to Palmerah and Senayan.
 It is currently in the planning stage.